Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters.rst

 Static Coefficients - array size
 ////////////////////////////////

-Asymmetrical filters expect the port to contain the full array of coefficients, i.e. coefficient array size is of the order of the filter.
+Asymmetrical filters expect the port to contain the full array of coefficients, i.e. coefficient array size is equal to the ``TP_FIR_LEN``.

 | In the case of symmetrical filters, only the first half (plus any odd centre tap) need be passed, as the remaining may be derived by symmetry.
 | The length of the array expected will therefore be ``(TP_FIR_LEN+1)/2``, e.g. for a filter of length 7, where coeffs are ``int16``: ``{1, 2, 3, 5, 3, 2, 1}``, 4 non-zero tap values, including the centre tap, are expected, i.e. constructor expects an argument: ``std::array<int16, 4> tapsIn =  {1, 2, 3, 5}``.